The Technology, Media and Telecommunications Review: Russia

 Tenders are held when the required RF allows for only a limited number of network operators to be active within the relevant territory.

 The Russian legislative acts on communication also establish that users of frequency spectrum shall pay both a one-off fee and an annual fee for the use of frequencies.
 The level of the fees and the payment procedures are established by the government.

 Content restrictions imposed on the mass media are mainly driven by moral and security reasons.
 For instance, the following content is prohibited:

-- influencing the unconscious mind;
+- content influencing the unconscious mind;

-- fake information that threatens someone's life or health or property, public peace or security, or threatens to interfere or disrupt critical infrastructure, transport or public services, banks, communication lines and facilities, power and industrial facilities; and
+- fake information that threatens someone's life or health or property, public peace or security, or threatens to interfere with or disrupt critical infrastructure, transport or public services, banks, communication lines and facilities, power and industrial facilities; and

 Under certain circumstances, network operators may be also held liable for the content of the media that is distributed via their communication network.

 The Information Law regulates the activities of the owners of online audiovisual services (online video services, online cinemas).